Cmartinez-28/2143-OOP/Assignment/Homework_02/HO2-Questions.md

 **3. Why is excessive use of friend a red flag?**

 It is lazy, not safe, & and breaks the idea of encapsulation.

+## Reflection

+**1. Does your Point2D feel like a built-in type?**

+Yes

+**What design choice most contributed to that feeling?**

+Having the copy constructor and the overloaded operator == that allowed me to compare p3 to Point2D(4,6)

+**Which OOP concept currently feels overhyped?**

+The concept of overriding, but have not seen too much of it yet

+**Which one feels underrated?**

+Overloading operators so the program knows what to do when arithmetic or comparison is happening between two objects

+**What part of this assignment made you uncomfortable?**

+Learning more about why certain operators can't be overloaded, and the difference between run time and compile time.
+There are some things tougher for me to understand when going deeper into the topic.